Undergraduate Creative Writing Symposium: Submissions and Self-Nominations

 Call for Creative Writing Self-Nominations and Submissions

-In Spring 2022, the Undergraduate Creative Writing Symposium, held for the first time in conjunction with the Undergraduate Creative Expression Showcase, will celebrate the creative endeavors of undergraduate students across the university.
-The event will take place on Thursday, April 7.
+In Spring 2023, the Undergraduate Creative Writing Symposium, held again this year in conjunction with the Undergraduate Creative Expression Showcase, will celebrate the creative endeavors of undergraduate students across the university.
+The event will take place on Thursday, April 13.

 To nominate your creative writing or to submit a piece nominated by an instructor, please fill out the Creative Writing Submission Form.